How to make Word documents accessible

 Don't include other content in your list

-Don't place content that isn't list text - like tables or images - within your lists.
+Don't place content that isn't list text within your lists.
+This includes:

 For example, don't insert an image between two bullet points.
 This can cause screen readers to think that the list content after the image is a new list.
 This can make it very difficult for screen reader users to understand your document.